linomp/linomp/README.md

 - In 2018 during an internship in my city, I learned about production-line challenges and heard the term "Industry 4.0" for the first time.

-- I was convinced of the immense value awaiting to be unlocked by companies lacking visibility of their processes, and I've been pursuing that vision ever since.
+- I was convinced of the immense value waiting to be unlocked by companies lacking visibility of their processes, and I've been pursuing that vision ever since.

 ## Previous Work